Definitions and Common Terms

 Enterprise Risk Management Implementation Committee (ERMIC)

-The Enterprise Risk Management Implementation Committee (ERMIC) is a management-level group appointed by the Assistant Vice President for Enterprise Risk Management with a broad range of committee members representing various mission areas, functions, and shared governance perspectives.
-Its major tasks include developing qualitative and quantitative risk frameworks for use by schools and units; reviewing select risks & opportunities and advising on next steps; being established as risk owners within their respective areas to collaborate among their colleagues; and establishing principled sorting methods between strategic and functional risks.
-Current ERMIC Committee members are:
+The Enterprise Risk Management Implementation Committee (ERMIC) is a management-level group appointed by the manager for enterprise risk management with a broad range of committee members representing various mission areas, functions, and shared governance perspectives.
+Its major tasks include developing qualitative and quantitative risk frameworks for use by schools and units; reviewing select risks and opportunities and advising on next steps; being established as risk owners within their respective areas to collaborate among their colleagues; and establishing principled sorting methods between strategic and major functional risks.
+In addition, ERMIC members are champions of the ERM program, particularly in strengthening the risk-aware culture of UMB.
+Current ERMIC committee members are:

 Jane Allgair, Office of Research and Development